Skip to main content Skip to footer

 It's nice, compact, and easy to read.
 This is what managers have in mind when they throw around the idea of having developers build a dashboard.

-Many developers have a problem: they aren't graphic designers; they're developers.
-As a developer, how close can we get to building something like this when we don't have the experience of a graphic designer?
+However, most developers pose a problem: they aren't graphic designers—they're developers.
+As developers, how close can we get to building something like this when we aren't experienced as graphic designers?

 It turns out that when we choose the correct library, we can get very close.
-Using Wijmo, we can easily create a dashboard that both looks good and provides all of the data that the users will need.
+Using Wijmo, we can easily create a dashboard that is both aesthetically pleasing and provides all of the data that users will need.
 The dashboard above is what we'll be building throughout this blog series.

 Let's take a look at the tools that we'll be using.